sparkflows/sparkflows-docs/docs/installation/configuration/hdinsight.rst

 Connecting Fire Insights to the HDInsight Cluster
 ----------------------------

-In Fire Insights, under Administration/Configuration, configure the following for it to be able to connect to the HDInsight cluster.
+In Fire Insights, under Administration/Configuration, configure the following for it to be able to connect to the HDInsight cluster:

 * hdfs.namenodeURI=wasb://
 * app.runOnCluster=true